 When to work with general contractors:

 - removing or replacing finishes but generally keeping things in the same place

 - ready to start construction

-Meet with an architect and a general contractor, or a design-build firm, if you are:
+When to work with an architect and a general contractor, or a design-build firm:

 - making major layout or structural changes

 While many general contractors can provide general guidance when it comes to selecting fixtures and finishes, you may also want to hire an interior designer if you want more extensive help creating your ideal space.
 If it looks like you’ll need an architect for your renovation, you may be able to hire a design-build firm to help as a one-stop shop.
 As the name suggests, this type of firm takes care of the design as well as the construction phase of a project.
 Some lean more design-forward while others are construction-forward.
 Interview a few to see what you feel comfortable with.